vahidhedayati/termssh/README.md

 To understand the power of grouping -g simply place entire code in DEBUG mode, at the top of termssh script find DEBUG which is set to 0 change this to 1.
 Save script then on command line type in:

-## SSH Reverse tunnel connections:

-remot_server issue:
-# ssh -R1999:localhost:22 vahid@my_local_host

-To connect through my reverse tunnel same as vpn:

-where -n is layout name

- -v is vpn host (included my ldap username)

- -vp is vpn port

- -s is server input within speech marks

-#termssh -r -n "test2" -v "remote_username@localhost" -vp 1999 -s "apache01 apache02"

-or

-#termssh -r -n "test2" -v "remote_username@localhost" -vp 1999 -s "apache[01-10]"

-Which will connect from apache01 to apache10 servers, the remote_username@localhost can seem confusing but you would define the username used on remote network that you are reversing from the initial